flyingf15h/LED-Acrylic-Panel/README.md

-# Description (the 3 Ws)
+## Description
 Acrylic glass panels backlit with LED strips and Arlecchino and Furina (Genshin Impact characters) back to back on the panels.
 2 modes, rainbow RGB wave on the lamp from left to right spanning both panels and individually setting the panel colors with a shimmer effect.

 &emsp; &emsp; &emsp; &emsp; &emsp; Arlecchino  &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp;&emsp;  Furina

 <img width="600" height="445" alt="image" src="https://github.com/user-attachments/assets/9d2d8699-c5ee-4cdb-b2c0-1b3233fd0160" />

-The lineart is somewhat suspicious but the lines will get somewhat blended and skewed when I actually carve it onto the acrylic glass anyways.
+The lineart will get somewhat skewed when carve it onto the acrylic glass.

 In rainbow RGB wave (slide switch position left), the potentiometer controls the speed of the wave.